JoeKurtz/movie-ratings-analysis/README.md

 Putting the analysis' limitations to the side, we were able to accept the null hypothesis that the ratings decrease as subsequent movies are produced.

-Below is the agregated chart for all the movies and its average rating:

 This observation is confirmed by the Rotten Tomato data.
 Similar to the IMDB ratings, as subsequent movies within the same movie series were produced, the ratings decreased, never to recover to the first movie's ratings.